Squiddleton/Paradigm/README.md

 #### /settings edit

-Set the wishlist channel (more below) for the server.
+Set the shop section updates channel (sends new item shop section names before they release) and the wishlist channel (more below) for the server.

 #### /settings view

-View the amount of total giveaways, amount of total milestones, and the wishlist channel for the server.
+View the amount of total giveaways, amount of total milestones, shop section updates channel, and wishlist channel for the server.

 ### /wishlist